hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoGetInfoQuery"></a>

 ### CryptoGetInfoQuery
- Get all the information about an account, including the balance.
-This does not get the list of account records.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |